How to overcome Time Limit Exceed(TLE)?

 Why TLE comes?

-- Server Configuration: The exact time taken by the code depends on the speed of the server, architecture of the server, OS and certainly on the complexity of the algorithm.
-So different servers like practice, codechef, SPOJ etc., may have different execution speed.
+- Server Configuration: The exact time taken by the code depends on the speed of the server, the architecture of the server, OS, and certainly on the complexity of the algorithm.
+So different servers like practice, CodeChef, SPOJ, etc., may have different execution speeds.
 By estimating the maximum value of N (N is the total number of instructions of your whole code), you can roughly estimate the TLE would occur or not in 1 sec.

-- Change methods of Input-Output: You must choose proper input-output functions and data structure which would help you in optimization.
+- Change methods of Input-Output: You must choose proper input-output functions and data structure that would help you in optimization.

 - In C++, do not use cin/cout – use scanf and printf instead.